eBuccaneer/node-request-parser/README.md

 ```

 #### alwaysParse
-Put all key in that you want to have parsed every time you use the parser.
+Put all keys in that you want to have parsed every time you use the parser.
 ```js
 var alwaysParse = ['B*id', 'H*language'];
 ```

 #### excludeSanitizeTypes
-Put all js types you want to generally exclude from sanitizing.
+Put in all js types you want to generally exclude from sanitizing.
 The types `boolean` and `number` are excluded by default if
 you don't specify different.
 This is because most sanitizers
 are only able to sanitize strings and passed numbers or